-Criminal defence lawyers London
+Criminal Defence Lawyers London

+If you have not previously engaged a solicitor to keep track of the progress of the investigation against you, it can come as something of a shock to discover the case is still active.
 Employing an expert criminal lawyer is now more essential than ever.
-We would not advise trying to represent yourself or relying on the services of the duty solicitor in court, as these offer a very limited and one-time only service.
+We would not advise that you try to represent yourself or rely on the services of the duty solicitor in court, as these offer a very limited and one-time only service.

 What is a Notice of Criminal Charge?